Some Sweet Day

 Rasheed Peters is a Jamaican-born interdisciplinary artist and media professional based in Chicago.
 His work explores intergenerational relationships, the Caribbean immigrant experience, and preserving Black cultural practices.
 Rasheed combines new/old media, archival materials, and dialogical practices to create work that provokes conversation.
 He aims to bring his creative visions to life while contributing to arts administration and creative production.

-The result was Dead Yard, a four-channel video installation inspired by Jamaican spaces of mourning, featuring my mother, my father's brother, and his mother.
-This project aimed to explore the collective nature of grief and how different family members coped.
-Some Sweet Day is an evolution of this concept into a cinematic representation.
-In this iteration, I focus on my mother, highlighting her role as a grieving wife and, to some extent, the mother of a grieving son.
-I was curious to understand how she navigated yet another 'new normal,' just as I did, contending with a flood of emotions, regrets, and unanswerable questions.
+The project evolved from Dead Yard, a four-channel video installation inspired by Jamaican mourning traditions, featuring my mother, my father’s brother, and his mother.
+While that work examined grief as a collective experience, Some Sweet Day distills it into a cinematic meditation on my mother’s journey.
+She was a grieving wife and, by extension, the mother of a grieving son.
+I sought to understand how she, like me, faced yet another new normal, processing loss through a storm of emotions, regrets, and unanswered questions.